 Jayalakshmi Vilas Mansion (Mysuru, Karnataka)

-The proposal for Conservation of the historic Jayalakshmi Vilas Mansion (Manasagangothri) along with its valuable ethnographic collections, jointly submitted by the University of Mysore and the Deccan Heritage Foundation, has been selected for funding from the Ambassadors Fund for Cultural Preservation (AFCP) following a competitive process where only 25 to 30 projects are selected from across the world.
+The proposal for conservation of the historic Jayalakshmi Vilas Mansion (Manasagangothri) along with its valuable ethnographic collections, jointly submitted by the University of Mysore and the Deccan Heritage Foundation, has been selected for funding by the U.S. Ambassadors Fund for Cultural Preservation (AFCP) following a competitive process where only 25 to 30 projects are selected from across the world.
+Established by the U.S. Congress in 2001, the Ambassadors Fund for Cultural Preservation aims to assist countries in preserving museum collections, ancient and historic sites, and traditional forms of expression.
 A formal announcement of the grant will be made shortly at a project launch to be held by the University of Mysore and the American Consulate, Chennai.

 This historical mansion dates to 1901, when construction began on what was to be the residence of Jayalakshmi, sister of the Wodeyar ruler Krishnaraja IV.
 It remained a royal residence up until the 1950s, after which it was incorporated into the adjacent campus of the University of Mysore, which used it to house their Department of Archaeology and Anthropology.
 Funding from the Infosys foundation aided in the restoration and curation of objects in the ground floors of the mansion and two wings.
 In 2001, the mansion opened its doors to visitors as the city’s Folklore Museum.
 The Museum currently houses one of the most important collections of folkloric and ethnographic artefacts in Karnataka.